teppei12345/PublicRepository/7. Docker/README.md

 ##### Steps to create a table from first login

-1. Entering the "Pleasanter login information" below, then click "ログイン"
+1. Entering the "Pleasanter login information" below, then click "Login"
-2. Enter any password in the dialog that appears and click "変更" **※Please manage this carefully as it will be your login information from now on**
+2. Enter any password in the dialog that appears and click "Change" **※Please manage this carefully as it will be your login information from now on**
 3. Click "+" at the top left of the screen
 4. Select "Recorded table" from the left side of the screen after transition, then click "Create"